interchainio/ibc-data/README.md

 - **ica-enabled-chains.py:** Web scraping file that provides info on which chains have enabled the ICA-controller or host functionality.
 Returns data for 38 IBC-enabled chains.

+- **relayer-fees.py:** Returns data on fees paid by relayers on the selected chain.